braze-inc/braze-docs/_docs/_api/endpoints/messaging/send_messages/post_send_triggered_campaigns.md

 /campaigns/trigger/send
 {% endapimethod %}

-> Use this endpoint to send immediate, impromptu messages to designated users via API-triggered delivery.
+> Use this endpoint to send immediate, one-off messages to designated users via API-triggered delivery.

 API-triggered delivery allows you to house message content inside of the Braze dashboard while dictating when a message is sent, and to whom via your API.